Sefer Emini

-Sefer Emini (Сефер Емини; born 15 July 2000) is a Macedonian professional footballer who plays for Danish club SønderjyskE.
+Sefer Emini (Сефер Емини; born 15 July 2000) is a Macedonian professional footballer who plays for Danish club Sønderjyske and the North Macedonia national team.

 Club career

 Makedonija Gj.
 P. and Akron

-First professional league debut was on 26 May 2019 against FK Pobeda ,come from the bench on the 53 minute.
+First professional league debut was on 26 May 2019 against FK Pobeda, come from the bench on the 53 minute.
 FC Akron sign Sefer Emini for 80.000 euro from FK Makedonija GP on 16 October 2020.
 He made his debut in the Russian Football National League for FC Akron Tolyatti on 7 November 2020 in a game against PFC Krylia Sovetov Samara.

+International career

+Emini was called up to the North Macedonia national team for a set of friendlies in June 2026.